kosimst/backdropper/README.md

 ### Overview

-Dropper lets allows you to use the until-now unsupported CSS-Property `backdrop-filter`.
+Dropper allows you to use the until-now unsupported CSS-Property `backdrop-filter`.
 It works with scrolling.
 It is implemented using custom elements.

 #### Demo